 MPSCog doctoral candidates who need office space during their time in Berlin may request a working desk within the Berlin Satellite lab (Figure 3).
-Please reach out to our Curriculum Officer Ewa Koper if interested.
+Please reach out to the coordination team if interested.

-Address of the MPSCog Berlin Satellite Lab: Max Planck Dahlem Campus of Cognition (MPDCC) Dillenburger Str.
-53, 1st Floor 14199 Berlin
+Address of the MPSCog Berlin Satellite Lab:

+Max Planck Dahlem Campus of Cognition (MPDCC) Dillenburger Str.
+53, 1st Floor | 14199 Berlin